BuidlGuidl/eth-tech-tree-challenges-old/README.md

-#  Challenge 1: Token Voting Contract - ETH Tech Tree
+# Token Voting Contract - ETH Tech Tree
 In a dystopian future where megacorporations have seized control over all aspects of life, a brave group of technologists and activists form an underground movement known as ***The Decentralized Resistance***.
 Their mission is to create a new society governed by the people, free from the tyranny of corporate overlords.
 They believe that blockchain technology holds the key to building a fair and transparent governance system.
 As a key developer in The Decentralized Resistance, you are tasked with creating the smart contracts that will enable this new society to thrive.